acejump/AceJump/README.md

 ![](https://cloud.githubusercontent.com/assets/175716/20177472/4f0ba956-a74d-11e6-97ba-b296eacdd396.png)

-AceJump tags are *not* case sensitive.
+AceJump search is [smart case](http://ideavim.sourceforge.net/vim/usr_27.html#vim.27%2E1) sensitive, however tag selection is *not* case sensitive.
 Holding down <kbd>Shift</kbd> when typing the last tag character will select all text from the current cursor position to that destination.

 ## Tips